Page Table of Contents

 Installing Windows OS on a new SSD without USB, the easiest way is to migrate Windows 10/8/7 from the hard disk to the new SSD and boot from it.
 Here, I will introduce an easy-to-use backup software - EaseUS Todo Backup, to help you create a system image or clone system to install Windows on a new SSD without a USB.

 EaseUS Todo Backup Home is a multi-functional, easy-to-use backup and recovery tool for Windows 11/10/8/7.
-It allows you to migrate Windows 10 to SSD and clone a hard drive or system.
+It allows you to transfer OS to a new hard drive and clone a hard drive or system.
 You can also utilize it to back up files, systems, disks, partitions, etc. In addition, it enables you to create automatic backups, scheduled backups, and incremental and differential backups.

 The following are the detailed steps to clone a system.